 Traditionally, federal aid ratings have been completed over two years - roughly half of the county one year, the remainder the next.
 Due to restrictions imposed in response to the onset of the COVID 19 pandemic, no federal aid ratings were completed in 2020.
 To start bringing the schedule back in line with the historical breakdown, the entire federal aid system in Calhoun County was rated in 2021.
-In 2022 the rating effort was generally expended in those areas traditionally done in even-numbered years, with some changes to make year to year efforts more equal.
-In 2023 the remainder of federal aid roads not rated in 2022 were done.
-This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2015 on to analyze the current status and discern any trends.
+In 2022 and 2023 the rating efforts were generally expended on those areas traditionally done in odd and even-numbered years, with some changes to make year-to-year efforts more equal.
+In 2024 the revised even-year schedule of roads were rated.
+This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2016 on to analyze the current status and discern any trends.